Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 #### System-level changes help consumers make low-carbon choices

 There are many things that need to change at system level to reduce aviation emissions.
-Things such as, halting airport expansion, taxing aviation fuel and frequent flyers, adding carbon information to flight tickets, banning advertising, and cutting domestic routes where there’s a good rail alternative.
+Things such as halting airport expansion, taxing aviation fuel and frequent flyers, adding carbon information to flight tickets, banning advertising, and cutting domestic routes where there’s a good rail alternative.

 This mixture of taxation and regulation would remove aviation’s financial advantage, make travellers better-informed, and remove the option to fly in some scenarios, all of which would encourage fewer flights to be taken.